PatrickAlyson/PatrickAlyson/README.md

 - 🔭 I’m currently working on a few portfolio projects.
 - 🌱 I’m currently expanding my knowledge and expertise in the field of machine learning.
 Additionally, I am actively engaged in learning more about front-end development and back-end development.
-- 💬 In my previous role, I primarily focused on data analysis and statistical treatment of images generated in a four-wave mixing (FWM) setup.
+- 💬 In my previous role, I primarily focused on data analysis and statistical treatment of beam images generated in a four-wave mixing (FWM) setup.
 This involved utilizing advanced analytical techniques to extract meaningful insights from the collected data.
 I worked extensively with image processing algorithms and statistical models to analyze and interpret the characteristics of beams generated through FWM.

 ## Skills
 ### Data Science